Huckdirks/auto-pypi-uploader/docs/README.md

 ```

-You can also have multiple modules in the same directory, or even multiple modules within a module, but you will need to add the `__init__.py` file to each directory that contains a module. e.g.
+You can also have multiple modules in the same directory, or even multiple modules within a module, but you will need to add the `__init__.py` file to each directory that contains a module. e.g.:
 ```
 project_root_dir/

     pypi_uploader.py (can be downloaded from auto_pypi_uploader/ or substituted with a program that imports the module) setup.py (can be created with pypi_uploader.py or setup_file_creator.py) [README.md] (can also be in docs/)